Evaporation of a nonsingular Reissner-Nordstr\"om black hole and information loss problem: Self-similar model of evaporation

 \section{Self-similar model of evaporation}

 In this section, we study the self-similar model of an evaporating nonsingular charged black hole given by the time-dependent regularization of Eq.~\eqref{F-ingoingVaidya2}.
 The setup is the same as that of the model (A) of an evaporating charged black hole reviewed in Sect.~\ref{Subsec:Evaporation_model_A} except that the time-dependent regularized function $F_-(v,r)$, Eq.~\eqref{F-ingoingVaidya2}, is used here.
 In the domain $0\le v\le v_{\rm f}$, the functions $M(v)$ and $Q(v)$ are assumed to be the same as Eqs.~\eqref{Linear-mass-function} and \eqref{Linear-charge-function}.
-In what follows, we briefly describe the results focusing attention to the difference from the model (A) of Sect.~\ref{Subsec:Evaporation_model_A}.
+In what follows, we briefly describe the results focusing attention to the difference from the model (A) of Sect.~\ref{Subsec:Evaporation_model_A} in the evaporation phase.
+See also Appendix~\ref{Appendix:Collapse-domain} for the study on the collapsing phase.

 We introduce the two new coordinates $\tilde{v}$ and $R$ by Eq.~\eqref{Eq:tildev-R}, and then, the function $F_-(v,r)$ of Eq.~\eqref{F-ingoingVaidya2} is rewritten as

 In these coordinates, the metric is expressed by the same formula as Eq.~\eqref{Eq:metric-in-tildev-R}.
 The retarded time $u$ can be introduced by Eq.~\eqref{Eq:Introduction-u}, and the metric is expressed as Eq.~\eqref{Eq:metric-in-double-null} in the double null coordinates $(u,\tilde{v})$.